Purple-Iverson/Documentation/Sprint 2/Meeting Minutes/Meeting 3.md

   * Tracking: we can push to sprint 3 & 4
 * Flow of importing questions to database
 * Component Diagrams
+* By tuesday: want diagrams for creating and have database ready for implentation